devth/devth.github.com/about.md

 I'm obsessed with discovering better ways of expressing solutions to programming problems.
 I can't handle boilerplate or repetitive code.
-This has lead me down a path of ongoing language discovery, from my early dark ages in Perl and VB, to C# and ActionScript 3, Ruby, Scala, Clojure and core.logic, Haskell and Elm, and a tiny bit of Idris.
+This has lead me down a path of ongoing language discovery, from my early dark ages in Perl and VB, to C# and ActionScript 3, Ruby, Scala, Clojure and core.logic, Swift, Haskell, and Elm.

 The past few years I've been on a quest to bring more rigor to my understanding and use of programming, and have become a bit of a Functional Programming zealot